sopra-fs21-group-4/client/README.md

 ## In Entity
 During the game there are three different phases to the game.
-1. The suggestion phase where every Players is prompted with the same meme.
+1. The suggestion phase where every Player is prompted with the same meme.
 They then have a certain amount of time to think of a title and enter/submit it.
 If a player does not submit a title they will get points deducted for not entering a title.
 ![login](https://marock.li/cloud-storage/submitting.png)
-2. After the time has run out all players can then vote for the titles that were submited.
+2. After the time has run out all players can then vote for the titles that were submitted.
 A player can never vote for their own title.
 If a player does not vote or can not vote for a other title the player will also get point deducted.
 ![login](https://marock.li/cloud-storage/voting.png)
 3. When the time has run out the points given will be calculated and displayed.
-After the time has run out the next round will start or if the last round just happened the Entity Summurary will be displayed.
+After the time has run out the next round will start or if the last round just happened the Entity Summary will be displayed.
 ![login](https://marock.li/cloud-storage/results.png)